-Sometimes during a software install, things go sideways and you realize that not all of the program downloaded or the install was interrupted for some reason leaving you with incomplete files and empty directories.
+Sometimes during a software install, things can go sideways and you realize that not all the program downloaded or the installation was interrupted for some reason leaving you with incomplete files and empty directories.
 Honestly, this is a rare occurrence but it can happen from time to time.
 This then begs the question; So how do I completely uninstall recently installed software?
-In this tutorial, we’ll be safely removing PostgreSQL from our Liquid Web Ubuntu 16.04 server.
+In this tutorial, we’ll be safely removing PostgreSQL from our Liquid Web Ubuntu VPS server.

 Step 1: List the PostgreSQL Packages

 Use the dpkg tool to list packages pertaining to the PostgreSQL setup.

 Step 2: Delete the PostgreSQL Packages

 In Step 1, all of the software packages related to the PostgreSQL install are shown.
 To remove and delete them all with one command, Start with the

 followed by each package name indicated separated with a space.
 For my particular version of PostgreSQL, the software installed was: